MacawNL/MvvmQuickCross/Readme.md

 You should not call `AddHandlers()` yourself - that would mess up the base class tracking of added handlers. `AddHandlers()` is initially called by the base class in the `Initialize()` method, which you call in your view code in the `OnCreate()` or `OnCreateView()` method.

 ### Android Helpers ###
-In the `MvvmQuickCross\AndroidHelpers.cs` file you will find a few simple helpers that are of general use in Android development.
+In the `MvvmQuickCross\AndroidHelpers.cs` file in your application project, you will find a few simple helpers that are of general use in Android development.
 Noteable helpers are:

 - `CurrentActivity` sometimes you need to code against the current activity from code that is not part of that activity.
-This static property is kept up top date by the Activity view base class, and ensures that no memory leaks can occur.
+This static property is kept up to date by the Activity view base class, in such a way that no memory leaks can occur.
-- `Wrapper<T>` sometimes you need to provide a `Java.Lang.Object` to a Xamarin.Android method or property but what you have is a `System.Object`.
+- `Wrapper<T>` sometimes you need to provide a `Java.Lang.Object` to a Xamarin.Android method or property, but what you actually have is a `System.Object`.
 This wrapper allows you to cast between any .NET Object and Java.Lang.Object, e.g.:

 ```csharp
 rootView.Tag = (Wrapper<ListDictionary>)viewHolder;